Academy of Clinician Scholars

 The Executive Committee shall:

-- Be directly accountable for the operation of the Academy to the Vice Chancellor for Health Sciences:
+5. Be directly accountable for the operation of the Academy to the Vice Chancellor for Health Sciences;

 B. Education Committee

-Membership: The AoCS Education Committee shall be comprised of at least 6 members of the AoCS appointed by the Executive Committee for two year terms which will be staggered, beginning on July 1st.
+Membership: The AoCS Education Committee shall be comprised of at least four (4) AOCS members appointed by the Executive Committee for two-year terms, which will be staggered, beginning on July 1st and renewable once for nor more than four (4) consecutive years.
 The AoCS President will appoint the Chair of the committee.
 The Education Committee may request that additional members of the AoCS participate on an ad hoc basis as needed.

 Authority and Responsibilities: